resbazaz/website-draft/README.md

 - Decide what to do with the blog

-- Verify that new festival page links are still consistent
+- Figure out redirects for old festival links

 - Copy code of conduct md from organization repo as part of build?

 - DONATE NOW button (stuff about our opencollective)

 - Actually include full instructions for editing + adding things in the README

+- Need to update the github build workflow to only run when pushing to main